shan-emacs/emacs-packages-mirrors/melpa/oer-reveal-readme.txt

 also happens in `oer-reveal-publish-setq-defaults'.

 Variable `oer-reveal-plugins' lists reveal.js plugins to be activated.
-Remove those that you do not need.
-Function `oer-reveal-setup-plugins' adds plugin initialization code to `org-re-reveal-external-plugins'.
+To configure those plugins, customize `oer-reveal-plugin-config', which in turn points to customizable variables for individual plugins.

 When generating image grids, `oer-reveal-export-dir' specifies the directory into which to generate CSS code.
 This should probably be the directory into which you publish your HTML code.
-I set this to "./" before exporting with `C-c C-e v b'.
+I set this to "./" before exporting with `C-c C-e w b'.
 The names of generated CSS files for image grids are determined by `oer-reveal-css-filename-template'.